310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Mizusaba %}
 No need to be in a rush\~, we have to take it nice and slow… Okay\~? ♪ Doesn’t matter if it’s human or fish, any living being has to go through that, y’know\~?

 Even the whale shark “Mizusaba” wasn’t huge from the start\~.
-When I was younger, I’d always rely on Grandpa and Nii-sama\~.
+When I was younger, I’d always rely on Grampa and Nii-nii\~.
 {% endbubble %}

 {% bubble Konata %}
-Mm… The way you and I look right now is surely the same relationship that Hoshijima and the Okinawa mainland have.
+Mm… The way you and I look right now is surely the same relationship that Hoshijima and the Okinawa main island have.

 Being spoiled and pampered while carried by a large being—
 {% endbubble %}